ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 The remote schema's definition string may be obtained via introspection (see `introspectSchema`) or through your own internal protocol.

 An executor is a generic method of connecting to a schema.
 You may write your own, or use the `linkToExecutor` helper to wrap a link package such as [apollo-link-http](https://www.apollographql.com/docs/link/links/http/).
 Subschema config accepts an `executor` option for query and mutation operations, and a `subscriber` function for subscription operations.
-See the [remote schema](/docs/remote-schemas/) docs for further description of the options available.
+See the [remote schema](/docs/remote-schemas/) docs for more information.

 _**For pre-version 5:** the old method of using [makeRemoteExecutableSchema](/docs/remote-schemas/) to create a local proxy of the remote schema still works.
-However, it adds an additional round of delegation that can be avoided by sending settings directly to `stitchSchemas` via Subschema Config._
+However, it adds an additional layer of delegation that can be avoided by sending settings directly to `stitchSchemas` via SubschemaConfig._